Budibase/website/content/blog/data/data-sources.md

 ### Why does your app’s data source matter?

-These days, business rely more heavily on data than ever before.
+These days, businesses rely more heavily on data than ever before.
 While the benefits of this are too obvious to count, the data revolution also presents many challenges.
 The reality is that many businesses have more data than they know what to do with.

 Even worse, most of this probably lives in a variety of spreadsheets, legacy tools, or SaaS platforms.

 A strong understanding of web app data sources is the first step towards overcoming this.

-That is, a working knowledge of how data is accessed by web apps allows you to make more effective decisions when it comes to procuring tools and managing processes.
+That is, working knowledge of how data is accessed by web apps allows you to make more effective decisions when it comes to procuring tools and managing processes.

 Let’s take a look at the basics of how web apps use data.

 ## Where is web app data stored?

-Probably the biggest difference between web apps and local software, is where the required data is stored.
+Probably the biggest difference between web apps and local software is where the required data is stored.
 In a local tool, data is generally stored on the same machine as the application itself.

 With web apps, things are a little bit more complex.

-Web apps are stored on servers that are completely separate from the end-user’s device.
+Web apps are stored on servers that are completely separate from the end user's device.
 Users then access them through their browsers.
 Depending on the app, the data source may be hosted on the same server, or in a completely different location.

 For example, your web app might pull data from a dedicated internal table.
 It might equally rely on existing data from external tools, legacy systems, or some other repository.